 One key takeaway from all of this is that if you do not correctly do your incapacity planning, you and your family may need to create a guardianship to manage your financial affairs.

-If you want to learn more about Florida estate planning, please come to one of my free monthly estate planning seminars to learn more.
+If you want to learn more about Florida estate planning, please watch one of my previous recorded estate planning seminars.

 If you want a copy of my book, The Top 20 Ways to Protect Your Florida Estate, please download a copy at this link!